 The first and most important step is the prep.
 DON’T skip this step.
-Sand the veneer table with a 120 grit sand paper.
-This gives it “Tooth” that means something for the paint to stick to.
+Sand the veneer table with 120 grit sandpaper.
+This gives it “Tooth” which means something for the paint to stick to.
 Just sand it enough to take the sheen off.

 Repair any areas where the veneer is lifting.
 I used wood glue (wood glue) and used blue tape to hold it together until it dried.

-If you’re painting two different colors like I did.
+If you’re painting two different colors as I did.
 You want to tape off the area where you’re going to apply the first color.
 I started with the accent color because the top is going to be stenciled with the second color.
-When the first coat dries use a piece of extra fine sand paper and very lightly sand the table to remove any burs or imperfects.
+When the first coat dries use a piece of extra fine sandpaper and very lightly sand the table to remove any burs or imperfects.
 Clean with a damp rag and paint the second coat.
 Remove the tape.

 Paint the rest of the table the second color the same way you did the first color.
 Paint two coats allowing the first coat to dry before applying the second coat, I use Benjamin Moore Advanced paint (White)